 Immediately pour the melted oils into an ice cube tray.
 Place the tray in the refrigerator to cool for two hours.
 Store the finished winter lotion bars in the fridge if your house is quite warm, although they should do just fine at normal indoor temperatures.

-Melt the lotion bar by rubbing it in the palms of your hands.
+Melt the winter lotion bar by rubbing it in the palms of your hands.
 The oil/butter will melt, and you can then apply it to the rest of your skin.

 For many, many more natural skincare recipes and gift ideas, check out the Plant-Based Beauty section of the site!